-It was an unprecedented headline in Iceland this week — a man shot to death by police.
+It was an unprecedented headline in Iceland — a man shot to death by police.

 "The nation was in shock.
 This does not happen in our country," said Thora Arnorsdottir, news editor at RUV, the Icelandic National Broadcasting Service.

-She was referring to a 59-year old man who was shot by police on Monday.
+She was referring to a 59-year old man who was shot by police in December 2013.
 The man, who started shooting at police when they entered his building, had a history of mental illness.